Canadian Solar Panel Maker Heliene Announces Major U.S. Expansion with a New Minnesota Factory

 This groundbreaking move has been made possible, in part, by a substantial investment from the New York-based Orion Capital (OIC).
 OIC contributed $5 million in equity to Heliene and a substantial $150 million in credit for the construction and operation of the new factory.
 Notably, this marks the first time Heliene has ever raised equity.

 The CEO expressed enthusiasm for the expansion and underscored the significance of this venture for the company.
-As a family-owned and run business since 2010, these substantial investments demonstrate their commitment to making a meaningful impact in the renewable energy sector.
+As a family-owned and run business since 2010, these substantial investments demonstrate their commitment to making a meaningful impact in the sector.

 Orion Infrastructure Capital was drawn to Heliene due to the company's strong customer base and experienced management team, which has effectively navigated challenges in a competitive market faced with cheap imports.